Pine Lake Park

 Why were the playgrounds removed?

 Two of the three play structures did not meet national safety standards and were deemed unsafe by our Certified Playground Safety Inspectors.
 One playground was repaired to meet safety standards and will remain open until a new playground can be installed.
-A new playground is planned for installation in 2025.
+A new playground is planned for installation in 2026, pending approval.

 Will there be a dog park at the new park site?